-Follow the additional links for information on 2007 Lake Toho Fishing guides and more Lake Toho
+Follow the additional links for information on 2007 Lake Toho Fishing guides and more Lake Toho.

-About 2007 Lake Toho:
+About 2007 Lake Tohopekaliga Pictures

-West Lake Tohopekaliga or Lake Toho for short is located adjacent to the City of Kissimmee.
-The 18,810-acre body of water in Central has a great reputation.
-It is known among both recreational and tournament anglers for producing excellent fishing and trophy largemouth bass.
+West Lake Tohopekaliga, or Lake Toho for short, is located adjacent to the City of Kissimmee.
+The 18,810-acre body of water in Central has an excellent reputation.
+It is known among recreational and tournament anglers for producing excellent fishing and trophy largemouth bass.

 The Lake received national attention in 2001 when professional angler Dean Rojas broke all-time B.A.S.S tournament records.
 He brought in a total weight of 108 pounds of Trophy Bass.
-During the four day competition, he had two 40- pound-plus limits.
+During the four-day competition, he had two 40- pound-plus limits.
 As well as catching 21 bass over 10 pounds.
 It was a great tournament with 251 five-fish limits.

 Since then, an extreme draw-down and habitat enhancement project was conducted on the lake in the spring of 2004.
 They were enhancing the critical shoreline habitat for Trophy Bass and wildlife utilization.
-In all, 8.4 million yards of organic material and associated vegetation that was too thick was removed.
-It spanned across 3,506 acres of lake bottom to restore a good fishing habitat.
+In all, 8.4 million yards of organic material and associated vegetation that was too thick were removed.
+It spanned across 3,506 acres of lake bottom to restore a suitable fishing habitat.
 Subsequently, rainfall from the rash of hurricanes in 2004 quickly re-filled the lake to normal levels.

 Come Catch Yours!